 Briefly, data can be difficult to understand.
 Creating visualizations of data lets people see their data more clearly.
 As data size and complexity increases, more views are needed to reveal the information hidden in data.
 It might seem to be a good solution to simply use large and/or multiple displays, since knowledge workers then have multiple views and ‘space to think’.
 However, a new problem is emerging – how to be aware of the data relationships, and keep an overview of analysis provenance, findings, and decisions between these multiple views and in team work – how to be aware of team members’ activities.

-To tackle these problems, I will examine the use of meta-visualizations in VIVIR.
+To tackle these problems, I examined the use of meta-visualizations in VIVIR.